Broadstone, Dorset: Notable residents

-Annette Brooke, a Liberal Democrat MP for Mid-Dorset and North Poole from 2001 to 2015, currently resides in Broadstone.
+Annette Brooke, a Liberal Democrat MP for Mid-Dorset and North Poole from 2001 to 2015, resided in Broadstone.
+The current Liberal Democrat MP Vikki Slade also resides there.

 Bryan Telfer, a commodore in the Royal Navy and veteran of the Falklands War is buried in Broadstone Cemetery.

-Victor Watkins who lived in Broadstone was the first Scout in England to gain the Kings Scout Award (now the Queens Scout Award) and a Blue Plaque has now been unveiled on the wall outside the 29029 Nepalese Restaurant on Lower Blandford Road.
+Victor Watkins who lived in Broadstone was the first Scout in England to gain the Kings Scout Award.
+He is commemorated with a blue plaque on 29029 Nepalese Restaurant at 205 Lower Blandford Road, Broadstone, Poole.

-Martin Smith, five-time British Powerlifting champion, European and Commonwealth powerlifting medallist also resides in Broadstone.

 Stuart Hibberd, the chief announcer of the BBC (or "voice of the BBC") for 25 years who announced the deaths of King George V and Adolf Hitler, died in Broadstone in 1983.

 Education

-Broadstone follows the Three-tier education model and contains two First schools (Broadstone First and Springdale First) and a middle school (Broadstone Middle School).
-Corfe Hills School is also located in Broadstone and is one of the largest secondary schools in Dorset.
-Corfe Hills School moved from being a Foundation School to being an Academy on 1 April 2011.
+Broadstone follows the three-tier education model and contains two first schools (Broadstone First and Springdale First) and a middle school (Broadstone Middle School).
+Corfe Hills School, an academy school, is also located in Broadstone and is one of the largest secondary schools in Dorset.
 Its catchment area serves Broadstone, Poole, Corfe Mullen, Wimborne, Merley as well as other areas.

 Politics

+Broadstone is in the Mid Dorset and North Poole parliamentary constituency for elections to the House of Commons.

-Broadstone is part of the Broadstone ward which elects two councillors to Bournemouth, Christchurch and Poole Council, and also the Mid Dorset and North Poole parliamentary constituency.
+Broadstone ward elects two councillors to Bournemouth, Christchurch and Poole Council.
+Before 2019, it was represented by three councillors on Poole Borough Council.

+Councillors

+The ward is currently represented by two Liberal Democrat councillors.